REGISTERED SPEECH LANGUAGE THERAPISTS

-The Reading Language Gym is run by registered Speech and Language Therapists who have all undergone theoretical and practical training courses in dyslexia and written language disorders.
-All therapists meet regularly to discuss current issues in the field of language and literacy.
+The Reading Language Gym is run by registered Speech and Language Therapists who have all undergone theoretical and practical training courses in language and literacy.
+All therapists meet regularly to discuss current trends in the field of language challenges.
 The founder is Elizabeth Nadler-Nir (MSc Speech and Language Therapy).

 Founder and Director

 Elizabeth graduated in Speech and Language Pathology from the University of Cape Town (UCT) in 1992.
 She worked as part of a multi-disciplinary centre (psychology, occupational therapy and physiotherapy) for four years.
 She then opened her own practice and received her master’s degree speech and language pathology with distinction.
 Her research project focused on early intervention for dyslexia within a disadvantaged community.